Great leaders are often seen as outward-facing — communicating and influencing others as they drive an organization to

 The innermost ring is your core identity.
 These are the qualities that make you unique; some may change over your life, while others remain constant.
 Included here are behaviors, values, and beliefs.

-Knowing your own leadership identity may help you find common ground with others that lead to stronger relationships, or reduce the likelihood of misunderstandings during critical communications.
+Knowing your own leadership identity may help you find common ground with others that leads to stronger relationships, or reduces the likelihood of misunderstandings during critical communications.

 Your leadership reputation is what others think of you as a leader.
 Understanding your leadership reputation helps you comprehend how you may be perceived and judged by others.
-Knowing how you’re perceived will strengthen your ability to communicate with and to influence others.
+Knowing how you’re perceived will strengthen your ability to communicate with and influence others.

 To understand your leadership reputation, ask questions about the reputation you’ve established, try to view your behavior as others may, and check to see if your reputation aligns with your values and your desired leadership brand.

 How do people know the leadership you’re capable of, and how do you communicate it?
 That’s what your leadership brand is — an aspirational set of leadership traits and behaviors.

 Understanding your leadership brand — how you’d like to be perceived — allows you to act to change those perceptions in a positive, authentic way.
 Your leadership brand should identify your unique strengths, communicate them to others, provide a consistent experience that meets others’ expectations of you, and make explicit that which is implicit.

 The key here is to bring to the surface, enhance, and polish your greatest strengths and make sure you’re communicating them to people you encounter inside and outside of your organization.
 A strong leadership brand can only be developed if you’re self-aware — you need to know what your leadership reputation is now, and have a deliberate plan for strengthening it to fuel your leadership aspirations.

 For those leaders who work at it, greater self-awareness in these 4 areas will pay significant dividends.